Introduction and club history

 You will get to practise jumping courses, elements of the dressage test and, everyone's favourite: non-stirrup work.

 We have three teams that compete regularly.
 Each team has three or four competitions in the BUCS leagues each year.
 There are also Varsity, SSS and friendlies held annually which are under similar formats.Each team consists of four riders and there are three or four teams in each league.

 The dressage event is first, where each rider on each team picks one of four horses out of a hat to ride (so that one person on each team rides the same horse).
 You then get to see the horses ridden and are then given seven minutes to warm up and get to know your horse before doing your test.

 Each team member is scored relative to people on the other teams who rode the same horse, with the person with the best score starting with a 0 and the next having the difference in penalties (0 being the best) and so on.
 All scores are counted.

 The showjumping event is style jumping, so is judged not only on penalties for knockdowns and refusals, but also marked on your approach, take off, flight, landing and get away from each jump.
 (Marked out of 10 for each fence).
 This is run in the same format except you only get five minutes and a maximum of four practice fences before you jump your course.

 The team with the lowest score at the end wins.
 There are also individual placings.

 To join the club you must first become a member of the Oriam.
 Then, to join the Equestrian Club, there is a joining fee of £10.
 Both can be paid at the Oriam reception desk or online.

-If you get on a team there is an extra cost of £25 which helps pay for your home competitions, however, team members also get 5 free lessons each.
+If you get on a team there is an extra cost of £25 which helps pay for your home competitions, but team members also get five free lessons each.